-Once sitting cross-legged in front of, uh ... the altar, with your hands turned to the sky, you have to take a flower three times in another small basket of offerings at our feet, make a small circular gesture, then lay the petals in the hair, then behind both ears.
-After that, pause time, clasped hands, for a prayer.
-Then we get sprinkled with water ... uh, blessed, by the priest on duty, all dressed in white.
+Once seated in a suit in front of the altar, with our hands facing the sky, we must take a flower three times from another small offering basket at our feet, make a small circular gesture, then place the petals in our hair, then behind both ears.
+After that, pause, hands joined, for a prayer.
+Then we are sprinkled with holy water, by the priest on duty, all dressed in white.

 We finish the prayer by having water poured on our hands, which we must drink or pretend to drink, three times, then sticking grains of rice on the forehead and the temples.

-Even if it does not have great significance for me, I enjoyed it, this little time of prayer in this great quasi-desert temple.
+Even if it doesn't mean much to me, I really enjoyed this little time of prayer in this great, almost deserted temple.
 On the way, we met only Balinese in sarong, with their offerings.
 Not a single pale face.

 Lunch and shopping in Amlapura

-Lunch break at the marketAmlapura (26 000 Rp for two, less than 2 €!).
-I also take the opportunity to change my euros to a better exchange rate here, because it is the big city of the region.
-Here I am again millionaire in rupees!
+Lunch break at the marketAmlapura (26 000 Indonesian rupees for two, less than 2 €!).
+I also take this opportunity to change my euros at a better rate here, because it's the big city of the region.
+Here I am again a millionaire in rupees!

-Sana took the opportunity to flirt with the girls on the parking lot, with an unstoppable tactic: direct exchange of mobile numbers with the promise of SMS.
+Sana takes the opportunity to pick up girls in the car park, with an unstoppable tactic: direct exchange of mobile phone numbers with the promise of SMS.

-At the age of 21, my young guide explained to me in his approximate English that his friends are making fun of him, because he was dumped by his previous girl ...
-It is therefore necessary at all costs that he found another, quickly!
+At the top of his 21 years old, my young guide explains to me in his approximate English that his friends are making fun of him because he got dumped by his previous chick...
+So he has to find another one, quickly!

 The palace of Tirta Gangga

-We take the road to visit then, a few kilometers away, the water palace of Ujung, built around 1920 by the last king of Karangasem.
+We hit the road again and then, a few kilometres away, visit the water palace of Ujung, built around 1920 by the last king of Karangasem.

 There are few people, just a few Asian tourists and locals.
 It is an amazing building by the sea, in the middle of a large park with pretty lotus basins, soothing.